ekingan/mindSpaceChallenge/README.md

 ## If I had more time

 If I had more time to work on this, I would make it impossible for a user to drop an image on a placeholder that already had an image.
-I found this really difficult for some reason.
 I would also work on the styling.

 ##Thanks!
 This was really fun!